glippi/lognroll-vim/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`let g:lognroll#enable_brackets = 0`

-## Is it possible to use a custom logger?
+## It's possible to use a custom logger?
 Yes.

 Maybe you don't want to rely on default console, and you prefer tools like `PinoJS`.
 Well, just specify in the `.vimrc` the name of the console you want to use like this: